-In auditing the financial statements, we have concluded that the Head of Financial Services' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Service Director - Finance and Chief Financial Officer's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-The responsibilities of the Head of Financial Services with respect to going concern are described in the 'Responsibilities of the Authority, the Head of Financial Services and Those Charged with Governance for the financial statements' section of this report.
+The responsibilities of the Service Director - Finance and Chief Financial Officer with respect to going concern are described in the 'Responsibilities of the Authority, the Service Director - Finance and Chief Financial Officer and Those Charged with Governance for the financial statements' section of this report.